Tesla's planned SolarCity buy puzzles everybody but Musk

 SolarCity, led by Musk's first cousin Lyndon Rive, has struggled with rising costs and intensifying competition and has never made an annual profit since its IPO in 2012.

-Musk said he expected SolarCity to become cash-flow positive in the next three to six months.

-The company, whose shares were up 9.2 percent in early, has about $6.24 billion in liabilities, including debt.
+The company, whose shares were up 11.8 percent in premarket trading, has about $6.24 billion in liabilities, including debt.

 SolarCity is expected to burn roughly $400 million in cash from operations next year and report an adjusted loss of nearly $1 billion, based on consensus estimates, Pacific Crest analysts said in a research note.